What Causes Dark Circles Under Eyes?

 Correct diagnosis improves treatment success.

-Vascular Dark Circles (Blue or Purple)
+-Vascular Dark Circles (Blue or Purple)

 Cause: Visible blood vessels and poor circulation